solana-labs/ecosystem/projects/fabric.md

 status: Building
 ---

-FABRIC is built on the Solana Ecosystem and leverages the Serum DEX GUI to allow users to trade FAB.
+FABRIC is built on the Solana Ecosystem that leverages the Serum DEX GUI to allow users to trade FAB.